fblanco90/Urban-Mobility-Data-Lakehouse/docs/sprint_logs/Sprint-2.md

 **2. Mobility Data Strategy**
 The core mobility dataset (`mobility_sample_week`) presents a Big Data challenge, with potential volumes reaching billions of records.
 To handle this:
 *   **Partitioning Strategy:** We implemented physical partitioning by **Date** (`fecha`).
 *   **Implementation:** A "Define-Configure-Insert" pattern was used.
 We first defined the schema, explicitly configured the partition key via `SET PARTITIONED BY (fecha)`, and then inserted the data.
-This forces DuckLake to write data into physically separated folders (e.g., `/fecha=20230508/...`), optimizing downstream read performance by allowing query engines to skip irrelevant days.
+This forces DuckLake to write data into physically separated folders (e.g., `/fecha=20230508/...`).
+This architecture optimizes downstream performance by enabling **Partition Pruning**, allowing the query engine to read only the relevant daily folders instead of scanning the entire dataset.

 **3. Auxiliary Data (Dimensions) Handling**
 Contextual datasets (Zoning, Population, Economics, Calendars) were ingested as unpartitioned tables due to their small size.
 A flexible Python ingestion function was developed to handle the heterogeneous formats of Spanish public administration files: